 Printing out the Mover’s Notice is just one way to prepare for your PCS move.
 (You’ll find the additional preparation steps here.)
 When you pass the PCSgrades Mover’s Notice to everyone who will come into contact with your HHG, you are putting the ball in their court.
 It is up to them to decide what type of grade they will receive.

 Step #2 Leave a Review and Grade Them

 Your PCS experiences–good or bad–are worth something!
 You can share what went well (or what went horribly wrong) to save other military families from headaches and frustration during their upcoming PCS moves.
 PCSgrades lets you review your movers so other military families can learn from your experiences.
 If they take care in packing your treasures, transporting carefully, and communicating effectively throughout the move; you can take great pleasure in giving them a Grade A!
 But breaking Grandma’s china or losing half your shipment will undoubtedly end up with a low grade.

 Now you might be thinking, “So what?
 Will anyone really care about the grade I give?”
 The short answer is YES!
 Your review will show all potential future customers (your fellow military families) as well as transportation offices that the service provided was great…..or substandard.

-Thorough reviews can highlight the shortcomings of a particular company, so you can better guard against them.
+In-depth reviews can highlight the shortcomings of a particular company, so you can better guard against them.
 If you read reviews about your moving company that indicates a history of damaged electronics, would you consider a partial DITY for your most precious electronics?

 Download your Mover’s Notice today at PCSgrades.com.
 It’s a small step, but it starts a conversation.
-Most importantly it starts to put some of the control back with us, the military community.
-Control we so desperately deserve.
+Most importantly it starts to put some of the control back with us, the military community–control we so desperately deserve.